OpenDSA/OpenDSA/RST/en/Glossary.rst

       This approach tends to make the hash function dependent on the distribution of the high-order bits of the keys.

+   binomial tree
+      A binomial tree of height :math:`m` has :math:`2^m` nodes.
+      Either it is a single node (if :math:`m=0`), or else it is two binomial trees of height :math:`m-1`, with one tree's root becoming a child of the other.

    bintree
       :to-term: flyweight :label: uses